sbaresearch/data-fingerprinting/docs/fingerprinting.md

 Continuing from the embedding example, the command:
 ```
-python detection.py fingerprinted_output.csv 177264
+python detection.py speml/fingerprinted_output.csv 177264
 ```
-will run the detection algorithm on ```fingerprinted_output.csv``` file with your secret key 1177264.
+will run the detection algorithm on ```speml/fingerprinted_output.csv``` file with your secret key 1177264.
 The expected output is the ID of the user (in this case, 10) and detection confidence (1.0 for a perfect match).

 _Troubleshooting:_ If the detection fails in a seemingly normal scenario, it might be due to a couple of preventable reasons.
 Firstly, the passed arguments and fingerprint parameters need to match exactly, so double-check the passed arguments and config file.
 Secondly, sometimes the choice of parameters (mainly gamma and fingerprint length) is not robust enough for given dataset; the rule of thumb is to ensure #data_records/(gamma*fp_len)>20.
-If you run into other issues, feel free to [contact us]().
+If you run into other issues, feel free to contact us.

 ## References:
 [1] Li, Y., Swarup, V. and Jajodia, S., 2005.
 Fingerprinting relational databases: Schemes and specialties.
 IEEE Transactions on Dependable and Secure Computing, 2(1), pp.34-45.\